Camera: Canon EOS 550D, Lens: Tamron AF 17-50mm f/2.8 Di-II LD Aspherical

 The National Centre for Atmospheric Science (NCAS) Noctilucent Cloud (NLC) Camera is located within the Receive Cabin of the Chilbolton Atmospheric Observatory (CAO).
 It is principally operated between dusk and dawn (at 5 minute intervals) during the months of June and July.
 Its observations are made in support of NCAS MST Radar observations of the related phenomenon of Polar Mesosphere Summer Echoes (PMSEs).

 In the image above, the comet NEOWISE can be seen as well as NLCs.
 The brightest star is Capella in the constellation Auriga.
-See the Time-Lapse Videos section below for access to an accompanying video.
+See the Data section below for access to an accompanying video.

 - Latitude: 51.145168°N